SAMTOMINDUSTRYS/stex2-blog/README.md

 * A **Unit of Work** (UOW) offers a context in which objects that have changed are noted, and those changes can be persisted (or discarded) as part of a transaction in your application

-Still, what's the point in all these lovely frameworks if you're going to write a bunch of code to keep them at bay?

 The main thing that sticks from the three books I have read so far is the principle of inverting dependencies.